near/docs/docs/tools/kurtosis-localnet.md

 ## Deploy a Smart Contract

-With everything setup and your `test.near` account created, let's deploy a smart contract on `localnet`.
-For this example we will deploy an NFT use a pre-compiled WASM smart contract from [this NFT example](https://github.com/near-examples/nft-tutorial.git).
+With everything setup and your `test.near` account created, it's time to deploy a smart contract on `localnet`.
+For this example you will deploy an NFT use a pre-compiled WASM smart contract from [this NFT example](https://github.com/near-examples/nft-tutorial.git).

 - Download the smart contract: